spfuu/shSonos/README.md

-##This is just the working developer branch.
-I'm using it as backup.
-Don't use this code for your code base.
+###This is just the working developer branch.
+I'm using it as a backup.
+###Don't use this code for your code base.
 It won't work.
-Use the Developer or Master Branch instead.
+###Use the Developer or Master Branch instead.